 Watchfield St Thomas

-Built in 1857-8 by G E Street in a plain Gothic style.
-Rubble stone with dressed stone buttresses, copings and openings and gabled stone tiled roof.
+It is plain Gothic in style, made of rubble stone with dressed stone buttresses, copings and openings and gabled stone tiled roof with bellcote.

 Inside there is a three bay nave, one bay chancel, and a north aisle.
 In an otherwise plain interior the north aisle has deeply undercut capitals of almost perpendicular style and deeply splayed windows with eyebrow dripstones.
 The roof is open rafters with scissor beams and simple cusping.
 There is a transitional style font with nebule enrichment, a fine candelabra and an 1860 stained glass east window.